stackhpc/a-universe-from-nothing/README.rst

    # Optional: Shutdown the seed VM if creating a seed snapshot.
    sudo virsh shutdown seed

-If required, add any additional SSH public keys to /home/centos/.ssh/authorized_keys
+If required, add any additional SSH public keys to ~/.ssh/authorized_keys

 Optional: Creating a Seed Snapshot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If necessary, take a snapshot of the hypervisor instance at this point to speed up this process in future.
+If necessary, take a snapshot of the hypervisor instance at this point to speed up this process in the future.

 You are now ready to deploy a control plane using this host or snapshot.